MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        6 │
     =#

-When this pipeline is `run()`, the `Range(3)` pipeline produces three output values.
-These output values are then passed though our underlying function, `double`.
-The results are then collected and converted into an output knot.

-Combinators can be used to make pipelines with late binding.
-In this next example, `ThenDouble` is a pipeline that uses the `It` primitive to depend upon the previous pipeline's output.
-It could then be composed using `>>` to connect it to `Range(3)`.
+Sometimes it's handy to use pipeline composition, rather than passing by combinator arguments.
+To build a pipeline component that doubles its input, the `Double` combinator could use `It` as its argument.
+This pipeline could then later be reused with various inputs.

     ThenDouble = Double(It)
     run(Range(3) >> ThenDouble)